dtmlinh/Linh.Dinh/website/docs/about.md

 title: About
 ---

-I'm currently studying data science and public policy in the [M.S. in Computational Analysis and Public Policy at The University of Chicago](https://capp.uchicago.edu/).
+I'm pursuing an [M.S. in Computational Analysis and Public Policy](https://capp.uchicago.edu/) at The University of Chicago, where I study computer science, data science, and public policy.

-My interests are the applications of data science and machine learning methods that aim to address healthcare and environmental issues.
+My interests lie in the applications of data science and machine learning methods that aim to address healthcare and environmental issues.
 I am currently a value-based payment models intern at the University of Chicago Medicine.
 In this role, I create reportings and dashboards to support various value-based health programs.

 Previously, I was an analytics lead at Everquote, an online marketing startup in Cambridge, MA, where I used analytics to propose and drive successful marketing strategies.
 Before that, I was a senior analyst at Compass Lexecon, an economic consulting firm in Washington, DC, where I investigated and analyzed data to better understand and formulate critical arguments used in regulatory proceedings.